chaitanyagupta/qbase64/README.md

 * Max length of the string that is used as encoding output or decoding input should never exceed `+MAX-STRING-LENGTH+`.

+## Performance

+Encoding and decoding should be very fast under these conditions:

+* The byte array is a `SIMPLE-ARRAY` of element type `(UNSIGNED-BYTE 8)`.

+* The string is a `SIMPLE-STRING`.
+Theoretically `SIMPLE-BASE-STRING` should be even faster.

 ## Additional Features